 - A decent spare tire – nothing will be more frustrating than having a crippled spare tire.
 Spare tires can sit and bake in the sun so routinely check the condition and age of your spare tire.
 A tire more than seven years old should be replaced.
 Information on how to check the condition and age of a tire follows.

-- Trailer hitch block and tire blocks.
+- Trailer hitch stand and tire blocks.
 Don’t leave these items at home!

 Be Able to Call For Help

 Second, have a way of calling for help.
 As equestrians we can find ourselves in remote areas where cell coverage is poor.
 Consider an Onstar system in your rig.
 Also consider getting AAA roadside assistance coverage.
 You will need to upgrade to the RV and Trailer level to get coverage for your trailer.
 This level of coverage gets you 100 towing miles and four tire changes or calls – like help when stuck in sand or mud – for the trailer per year in addition to the four tire changes or calls you get with basic coverage on your vehicle.

 Have A Back-up Plan